na-na-hi/renget/archive/smgenlorePh2P2.md

 ***

-   Now, we finally arrive back to the League of Best Friends.
-This time Set, Thanatos and Discordia have got new play-pals; Bellona and Loki! *Yay!*
+   We finally arrive back on the refomed League of Best Friends.
+This time Set, Thanatos and Discordia have new play-pals; Bellona and Loki! *Yay!*

-   Set's led them to the crumbling 'first-ever temple created' on the shore of the Erythraean Sea.
-They go full Indiana-Jones and walk through the crumbling ruins of the ancient remains, into a big room with an indoor pool that hasn't been cleaned out in so long, nobody realised it's actually the last remaining entrance to the Abyss / Ginnungagap on Earth *(the deep-space of the Norse Pantheon, where Muspelheim and Niflheim drifted and met within, and which now surrounds the boundaries outside of Yggdrasil / the known Universe, a la Chaos ~~geographically supposed to be at the Gulf between Greenland and Canada / the Davis Strait, though at the time it was just used to describe the ends of the known Norse Earth~~)*.
+   Set led the gang to the crumbling '''first-ever temple created''', along the shore of the Erythraean Sea.
+They go full Indiana-Jones and walk through the crumbling ruins of the ancient remains, into a big room with an indoor pool that hasn't been cleaned out in *so* long, nobody realised it's actually become the last remaining entrance to the Abyss / Ginnungagap on Earth's surface *(Abyss being the void-reality-extension of Chaos, the first Greek Primordial, Ginnungagap being the deep-space of the Norse Pantheon, where Muspelheim and Niflheim drifted and met within, and which now surrounds the boundaries outside of Yggdrasil / the known Universe, a la Chaos ~~geographically supposed to be at the Gulf between Greenland and Canada / the Davis Strait, though at the time it was just used to describe the ends of the known Norse Earth~~)*.

-   While Discordia is on torchlight duty, Bellona is getting bored and is considering trying to solo Cthulhu (for a second time).
-Set scolds Loki for playing games come the Apocalypse 2.0 and not getting Zeus on board - since they apparently needed a Pantheon-head to send a bright light out for them into the Abyss to wake 'something' up, to both bind Cthulhu and start more Chaos for them *(CHAOS WITHIN CHAOS!)*.
-Thanatos has no lines in the temple past them entering, *I assume he's just listening to Linkin Park on his headphones while in the corner, sorting his corporate business schedule.*
+   Discordia is on torchlight duty while Bellona is getting bored with all the walking and is considering trying to solo Cthulhu *(a second time, after barely surviving the first)*.
+Set scolds Loki for playing games come the Apocalypse 2.0 and not being able to convince Zeus to come on board *(unaware of how it actually went down at Asgard)* - since they apparently needed a Pantheon-head to send a bright light out for them into the Abyss to wake 'something' up for them all.
+Both bind Cthulhu and start more Chaos for them *(CHAOS....
+WITHIN CHAOS!)*.
+Thanatos has no lines in the temple past them entering. *I assume he's just listening to Linkin Park on his headphones while in the corner, sorting his corporate business schedule.*

    Luckily for Loki's fuckup however, Set's got a Plan B - and as if on cue - HORUS HAS ARRIVED TO PUT SET DOWN, ONCE AND FOR ALL (FT.
 ANGERY RA)!!!!!!!

-***Where's dat temple at aside and the Locations of SMITE***: *https://rentry.org/smgenloreasidespt2#smite-geography*
+***Where's dat temple at and the Locations of SMITE - SMITE!!!
+Geography Aside***: *https://rentry.org/smgenloreasidespt2#smite-geography*

    -> ![Temple](https://files.catbox.moe/imac6r.jpg) <-

 ***

-   We now see the final stand of Olympus... but only 6 Pantheons showed up.
+   We now see the last stand of Olympus... but only 6 Pantheons showed up.

    Olorun is afk all fight, much to the extreme stress of Hera (who initially tries to wake him up, but gives up on the useless african import-worker).
-   Meanwhile, the clear MVP of this fight is Zeus - who despite telling everyone to fuck off, fought Cthulhu alone as it approached Mt.
-Olympus and stalled Cthulhu through the city below Olympus (and actually keeping up pace when fighting it) - all to buy back the time he wasted for everyone.
+   Meanwhile, the clear MVP of this fight is Zeus - who despite telling everyone to fuck off, managed to actually fight Cthulhu alone as it approached Mt.
+Olympus, and stalled Cthulhu through the city below Olympus long enough to buy back *all* the time he wasted for everyone *(while still keeping pace throughout, not just fighting on the backfoot)*.
 Alas, he was slowly pushed back into Olympus, and found himself incidentally fighting alongside the other Gods, as Cthulhu continued to zone him out.

    Let's review how things went from here.